TheIceCreamTroll/DatasetTranscriber/README.md

 ---
 ### Saving transcriptions

-Transcriber will always save transcriptions as transcription.txt in the active folder.
-To play the audio file for a specific line, click the filename, or press the control key.
+Transcriber will always save transcriptions as transcription.txt in the active folder.\
 By default, transcriptions are formatted for 15.ai.

 ### Building